ValverdeDaniel/FacialRecognitionV1/README.md

 #this creates a new branch
 $git checkout -b "myNameBranch"

-#this is good practice and one should almost always pull the contents from main to your #branch in order to keep your branch up to date before doing work on your branch
+# Pulling is good practice and one should almost always pull the contents from main to your branch in order to keep your branch up to date before doing work on your branch. when in doubt git PULL
 $git pull